-A user can become addicted quickly and soon finds he will do anything to have the rush again.
-As he continues to use the drug, he builds up a tolerance.
-That means he needs higher doses to get the same high.
+A user can become addicted quickly and soon finds they will do anything to have the rush again.
+As they continue to use the drug, they build up a tolerance.
+That means they need higher doses to get the same high.
 The higher the dose, the higher the risks.
 Get more information on how meth use affects the body.

 What Are the Effects?

-- Meth can make a user's body temperature rise so high he could pass out or even die.
+- Meth can make a user's body temperature rise so high they could pass out or even die.
 Learn more about meth overdose deaths in the U.S.

 - Looks can change dramatically.
 A user may age quickly.
-His skin may dull, and he can develop hard-to-heal sores and pimples.
-He may have a dry mouth and stained, broken, or rotting teeth.
+Their skin may dull, and they can develop hard-to-heal sores and pimples.
+They may have a dry mouth and stained, broken, or rotting teeth.
 Know the effects of meth on your mouth.
 Meth can also affect the heart.
 Ongoing meth use may also lead to lung damage.

-- He may become paranoid.
-He may hear and see things that aren’t there.
-He may think about hurting himself or others.
-He may also feel as though insects are crawling on or under their skin.
+- They may become paranoid.
+They may hear and see things that aren’t there.
+They may think about hurting themselves or others.
+They may also feel as though insects are crawling on or under their skin.
 Find out more on methamphetamine psychosis.